monsoonmaelstrom/book2/book2.md

 “Hazel and Davy are going to show us how to move energy through another’s meridians.”
 She turns to look directly at us.
 “You have three minutes to figure out how you want to do it.”

 “Fine,” I answer.
-Turning my back slightly from the others.
+Turning my back slightly on the others.
 Davy follows suit as I shield the air around us to stop our conversation from traveling.
 “I’m pretty sure this is going to fucking hurt,” I tell Davy.

 “Yup.”

-“You should pull it through me,” I tell him.
+“You should pull it through me,” I inform him.
 “I think I’m going to have to do this to Lisette, so it’d be better if I had some idea how it feels, anyway.”

-“If I pull it through you, I’m not sure I’ll be able to shunt it off quickly enough,” he tells me.
+“If I pull it through you, I’m not sure I’ll be able to shunt it off quickly enough,” he responds.

 “What if I try to slow the flow?”